Finding the Perfect Wig for Your Face Shape: A Complete Guide

 Wigs for Heart-Shaped Faces

-Heart-shaped faces have wider foreheads and narrow chins, so styles that add volume around the jawline work best.
+Heart-shaped faces feature wider foreheads and narrow chins, so styles that add volume around the jawline work best.

 Best styles: Chin-length bobs, layered cuts with curls or waves, side parts.

-Avoid: Styles that add volume on top or expose the forehead too much.
+Avoid: Styles that add volume on top or expose the forehead excessively.

 Example: A chin-length layered wig with soft curls adds fullness near the jawline.